josephtownshend/CV/README.md

 - Creative Problem Solving
   - During my time running <a href="https://www.instagram.com/houseworkpress/">Housework(Press)</a> I operated a Riso MZ970 printer as our main means of production.
 The Riso is a large grey japanese printer that runs on outdated software, spare parts and constant maintenance.
 The machine is very idiosyncratic so subsequently I spent a great deal of time not only troubleshooting the printer itself but creating solutions to realise complex artwork, this is something that I became very adept at and also thoroughly enjoyed.

+- A Genuine Thirst For Knowledge
+  - Since embarking on my coding journey I have discovered a real drive to understand the processes and technologies we use as part of our daily practice on a very deep level.
+Rather than grappling with the newest tech trends, I find myself much more drawn towards breaking down knowledge into it's most rudimentary core components.
+I have found that in aquiring a deeper level understanding I am able to much more readily impliment my learning into everyday tasks.

 ## Education